DiscoDonny/Miles-BSV-HACKATON/README.md

 --------------------------------------------
 BitCoin has great added value for many administrative operations.
 In particular if the administration is intended as evidence for internal or external control.
 In evidence, important elements to record are: Who, What, Where, Why, When.

-BitCoin has clear added value in particular in regard to Who and When.
+BitCoin has clear added value in particular in regard to Who and When:

   - Who is provable thanks to the use of a public and private key